What We Do

-A key part of Each and Every Child’s work is to raise awareness of reframing and it’s potential to change the lives of care experienced people across Scotland.
+Awareness Raising and Training – A key part of Each and Every Child’s work is to raise awareness of reframing and it’s potential to change the lives of people who have experience of care across Scotland.
 To do this, we have developed a suite of free reframing training sessions that will support organisations and individuals to understand and embed the reframing toolkit recommendations into their work.

 The first session is called ‘An Introduction to Framing and Framing Care Experience’.
 If you would like to discuss arranging a session for your workplace, please contact us directly on firstname.lastname@example.org.

-It is vital that care experienced people are at the heart of the work to positively change the public narrative around the care system and the children and young people within it.
-A key priority of the Each and Every Child initiative will be to equip and empower care experienced people to use the reframing techniques in telling their own stories.
+Voices of Experience – It is vital that people with lived experience of care are at the heart of the work to positively change the public narrative around the care system and the children and young people within it.
+A key priority of the Each and Every Child initiative will be to equip and empower people with lived experience to use the reframing techniques in telling their own stories.
 We are currently working with our Voices of Experience Reference Group to co-design this stream of work.
 More information is available on our Voices of Experience page

 How We Got Here